Bute Pursuivant

-Bute Pursuivant of Arms was a Scottish pursuivant of arms of the Court of the Lord Lyon.
+Bute Pursuivant of Arms is a Scottish pursuivant of arms of the Court of the Lord Lyon.

 The title of the office derives from the Isle of Bute, which was the personal property of the Scottish monarchs.

 The badge of office is A lymphad Sable, flagged Gules in full sail Or charged of a fess chequy Azure and Argent, the yard surmounted of a coronet of four fleur-de-lys (two visible) and four crosses pattee (one and two halves visible) Or.

-The office is currently vacant.
-The most recent Bute Pursuivant of Arms in Ordinary was W David H Sellar (latterly Lord Lyon King of Arms).
+As of 2024, the current holder of the office is Colin Russell (latterly Falkland Pursuivant Extraordinary).